react-native-community/discussions-and-proposals/proposals/0000-out-of-npm-artifacts.md

 ### Dedicated Maven Repository

 Ideally we could look into publishing the `/android` folder into a remote Maven Repository (most likely Maven Central).
+We could re-use a Maven Repository to store artifacts which are not Android-specific (e.g. the Hermes iOS Tarball).

+#### Prototype

+A prototype of how the storing of the Hermes iOS Tarball on Maven would look like is available on: [react-native#34812](https://github.com/facebook/react-native/pull/34812).

+This has been tested against RN Tester iOS on `main` and the tarball download is working correctly.

 #### Pro

-* Uses a packaging system which is familiar for Android developers and re-uses the already existing caching/perf improvement that are shipping with the platform pipeline.
+* For Android: Uses a packaging system which is familiar for Android developers and re-uses the already existing caching/perf improvement that are shipping with the platform pipeline.
     * A practical benefit of this is that users will have only a local copy of react-native or hermes-engine inside their `~/.gradle` folder instead of having multiple copies, one for every RN project.
+* For iOS: We would have stable URLs which can be easily composed with the release version (e.g. https://repo1.maven.org/maven2/com/facebook/react/react-native-artifacts/0.0.1/react-native-artifacts-0.0.1-hermes-ios.tar.gz)
+* We will end up using a single solution for both platforms, resulting in reduced maintainance costs.
 * Users will download the artifact they need at build time only when needed
     * E.g. iOS-only users will benefit of faster `yarn install` and smaller `node_modules` folder.
     * Users which are not using Hermes will benefit similarly as well